ricardobrg/website/src/docs/cookbook/testing/widget/introduction.md

 automatically rebuild your widget in the test environment.
 Use one of the following methods to ask Flutter to rebuild the widget.

-[`tester.pump()`][]
+[`tester.pump(Duration duration)`][]
-: Triggers a rebuild of the widget after a given duration.
+: Schedules a frame and triggers a rebuild of the widget.
+  If a `Duration` is specified, it advances the clock by that amount and schedules a frame.
+It does not schedule multiple frames even if the duration is longer than a single frame.

+{{site.alert.note}}
+  To kick off the animation, you need to call `pump()` once (with no duration specified) to start the ticker.
+  Without it, the animation does not start.
+{{site.alert.end}}

 [`tester.pumpAndSettle()`][]
-: Repeatedly calls pump with the given duration until there are no longer any frames scheduled.
+: Repeatedly calls `pump()` with the given duration until there are no longer any frames scheduled.
-  This essentially waits for all animations to complete.
+  This, essentially, waits for all animations to complete.

 These methods provide fine-grained control over the build lifecycle, which is particularly useful while testing.